 Eighty years ago, Franklin D. Roosevelt found “one-third of a nation ill-housed, ill-clad, ill-nourished.”
 In response, the first food-stamp program was created in 1939.
-Decades later, food stamps has become the Supplemental Nutrition Assistance Program (SNAP).
-We’ve made strides in feeding our neighbors since the Great Depression, but 1 in 8 Americans still struggle with hunger and as the COVID-19 pandemic continues, we expect that the number of people struggling with food insecurity could increase by 17.1 million.
+Decades later, food stamps have become the Supplemental Nutrition Assistance Program (SNAP).
+We’ve made strides in feeding our neighbors since the Great Depression, but 1 in 9 Americans still struggle with hunger and as the COVID-19 pandemic continues, we expect that the number of people struggling with food insecurity could increase by 17.1 million.

 Who does SNAP help?

 SNAP helps our neighbors put food on the table during difficult times.
 Mainly, SNAP serves children, seniors, and people with disabilities.
 In fact, nearly half of the people receiving SNAP are children.
 During the COVID-19 pandemic, SNAP is helping people who suddenly found themselves in the unfamiliar situation of not being able to put food on the table for themselves or their families.

 SNAP is available to people living in households with low incomes.
 Those who qualify for SNAP receive Electronic Benefit Transfer (EBT) cards, loaded with benefits that are timely, targeted, and temporary.
 Benefits are about $1.40 per meal or around $127 per person per month.
 SNAP benefits can only be spent on food.